fleebe/dep-graph/README.md

 - Fix bugs and errors
 - Add in types and parameters for exported functions
 - See what happens for node modules.
+- normalise .js and non .js imports that are referencing the same package. (done)
+- parse (jsx) files (done)

 ## Other Projects